OfficeDev/open-xml-docs/docs/how-to-get-worksheet-information-from-a-package.md

 ## Sample Code

-In the following code example, you retrieve and display the attributes of the all sheets in the specified workbook contained in a <span class="keyword">SpreadsheetDocument</span> document.
+In the following code example, you retrieve and display the attributes of the all sheets in the specified workbook contained in a **SpreadsheetDocument** document.
 The following code example shows how to call the **GetSheetInfo** method.